zeptofs/nz-api-documentation/source/index.html.md

 <h1 id="Split-API-Open-Agreements">Open Agreements</h1>

 An Open Agreement is essentially an Agreement template with no specific authoriser.
-Each time an Open Agreement is accepted by either a Split account or anyone, an Agreement is automatically created based between the Open Agreement initiator and the authoriser.
+Each time an Open Agreement is accepted by either a Split account or anyone, a new Agreement is automatically created between the Open Agreement initiator and the authoriser.

 An Open Agreement can be accepted multiple times by different parties and the result is the same: A new Agreement.

-<aside class="notice">When you close an Open Agreement, no new Agreements can be created from it.</aside>
+<aside class="notice">When you close an Open Agreement, no new Agreements can be created from it and all past Agreement resulting from the acceptance of the Open Agreement are unaffected.</aside>

 ## Create an Open Agreement